amiruldevkun/datingpredictions/README.md

 Lastly it will then print out a percentage after making all the calculations about if you and your crush is right for each other or not (Work In Progress)

 Thats all i know about it.
-You guys can put advance maths calculation also while im working on it and make greater calculation than me.

 Bye~

 - Amiruldevkun

+# IMPORTANT!!

+This repository is no longer maintained. __THE CODE IS NOT UP-TO-DATE__ with the ones on my other repository in the C# language.
+Please use that one if you want to contribute to this thing.
+[This is the current repository]("https://github.com/amiruldevkun/Dating-Prediction")